Table of Contents

 13. How do you ensure that your Triggers are bulk-safe?

 Avoid performing DML actions (insert, update, and delete) or SOQL searches within loops to ensure your triggers are bulk-safe.
-This can soon exceed Salesforce governor restrictions, mainly when dealing with many records.
-Alternatively, you should:
+It can soon exceed Salesforce governor restrictions, mainly when dealing with many records.
+Alternatively, the best practices for creating bulk-safe triggers include:

-So, Trigger can handle mass activities efficiently without experiencing performance difficulties.
+So, Trigger can efficiently handle large-scale activities without performance issues.

 14. What are context variables in Salesforce Triggers?